"Hvad hedder det?

 Danes would much rather stay in prison than hotels because they are not presented with a hefty bill afterwards.

-When arrest is out the question (lacking police) they sleep in houses of friends and family.
+When arrest is out of the question (lacking police) they sleep in houses of friends and family.
 On the couch or the floor is just fine, as long as it is free.
 Hotels are only for holidays abroad where you have no family or friends.
 And for foreign fools.

-Having no alternatives we spend the night, at least until five in the morning when a ferry honked loud to make his arrival known to all.
+Having no alternatives, we spend the night, at least until five in the morning when a ferry honked loud to make his arrival known to all.
 I guess we must make friends everywhere and sleep on their floor.

 Planteskøle: (plants go to school) a place where plants go to learn how to grow.